Small Dead Animals

 Small Dead Animals (SDA) is a Canadian blog, focusing largely on politics (Canadian, U.S., British and international) from a conservative perspective.
-Saskatchewan-based blogger Kate McMillan founded the blog and remains its primary contributor.
+Saskatchewan-based blogger Kate McMillan founded the blog and is the primary contributor.

-The main page of Small Dead Animals carries this message:

-Why this blog?Until this moment I have been forced to listen while media and politicians alike have told me "what Canadians think".
-In all that time they never once asked.

-This is just the voice of an ordinary Canadian yelling back at the radio - "You don't speak for me."

 Small Dead Animals was voted Best Canadian Blog in the Weblog Awards for 2004, 2005, 2006 and 2007.

 In 2008, SDA was narrowly voted Best Conservative Blog in North America over Ace of Spades HQ.

 Defamation

 In 2008, human rights lawyer Richard Warman sued McMillan, Ezra Levant, Kathy Shaidle and the National Post over links to comments criticizing him at a Canadian internet forum, freedominion.ca.
 The National Post settled with Warman soon after the suit was launched and, in June 2015, Shaidle, Levant and McMillan all settled in exchange for undisclosed amounts and the issuance of public retractions and apologies.
 McMillan posted the following apology on her blog:

 Memorable phrases

 The Libranos

 McMillan coined the phrase "The Libranos" (a play on "liberal" and "Sopranos") to refer to the Liberal Party of Canada in light of the sponsorship scandal.